hawm/terminus-checkin/readme.md

 ### 3. Checkin by run the image

-Run the image will do the checkin
+Run the image will do the checkin, the first checkin needs to signing in by entering the phone number and code.

 ```sh
 docker run -it -v sessions:/app/sessions --rm terminus-checkin name api_id api_hash [proxy]